 In 2006 and 2007 the Aleut Corporation, in partnership with the Alaska Fisheries Science Center (AFSC), Adak Fisheries LLC and the owners and operators of the F/V Muir Milach, conducted the Aleutian Islands Cooperative Acoustic Survey Study (AICASS) to test the technical feasibility of conducting acoustic surveys of pollock in the Aleutian Islands using small (<32 m) commercial fishing vessels (Barbeaux and Fraser 2009).
 This work was supported under an exempted fishing permit that allowed directed pollock fishing within Steller sea lion critical habitat.
 A total of 932 t and 1,100 t of pollock were harvested during these studies in 2006 and 2007 respectively, and biological data collected during the studies were treated in the stock assessment as fishery data.
 In 2008, additional surveys of Aleutian Islands region pollock in the same area were conducted on board the R/V Oscar Dyson and in cooperation with the F/V Muir Milach; the work was funded through a North Pacific Research Board grant and less than 10 t of groundfish were taken for the study.
 In 2009 the directed pollock fishery in the Aleutian Islands region took 403 t, and 1,326 t were taken as bycatch in other fisheries, predominantly the Pacific cod and rockfish fisheries.
 In 2010 through 2012 financial problems with the Adak processing plant greatly hindered the directed fishery.
-In 2010 and 2011 50 t and 0 t were harvested in the directed fishery, respectively.
-As of October 9, 2012, 0 t had been taken in the directed fishery.
-In 2010 and 2011, 1,235 and 1,208 t were harvested as bycatch in other fisheries.
-In 2012, 961 t had been taken as bycatch in other fisheries as of October 9.
+In 2010, 2011, and 2012, 50 t, 0 t, and 0 t were harvested in the directed fishery, respectively.
+As of October 9, 2013, 0 t had been taken in the directed fishery.
+In 2010, 2011, and 2012 1,235, 1,208 t, and 975 t were harvested as bycatch in other fisheries.
+In 2013, 2,913 t had been taken as bycatch in other fisheries as of October 9.
+This increase in catch for 2013 was primarily in the Arrowtooth flounder fishery.
+This fishery changed fishing tactics to fish more shallow than in previous years to avoid Greenland Turbot bycatch.
 Table 1A.3 provides a history of ABC, OFL, TAC, and catch for Aleutian Islands pollock since 1991.
 Since 2005 the TAC has been constrained to 19,000 t or the ABC, whichever is lower, by statute.